 When choosing a location to plant African daisies, full sun is always best.
 African daisies grow best in full sun, and while they can grow in light shade, they will produce fewer flowers.

 A partially-shaded location may be an option for your African daisies, but you may reduce the number of blooms you receive by doing so.

 Many African daisy varieties will close up their flowers overnight, storing energy for the next day.
 If you want your flowers open 24/7 the 4D varieties do not close up and will have beautiful blooms available at night and during the day.

 Like all the flowers in the world, you need to know how to water them.
 As a general rule, watering your African daisies once a week should supply them with ample amounts of water, without going overboard.

-A minimum of one inch of water a week is what these flowers require, so if you are not receiving much rain, it may be a good idea to give them an extra watering to ensure they do not dry up.
+A minimum of one inch of water a week is what these beautiful flowers require, so if you are not receiving much rain, it may be a good idea to give them an extra watering to ensure they do not dry up.

 Soil with a high nutrient content is also preferred by the African daisies.
 If your soil is not high in nutrients, organic materials and fertilizers can be added to give your flowers a boost.